dotnet/arcade/src/Microsoft.DotNet.CMake.Sdk/README.md

 - CMakeCompilerToolchain
   - The compiler to use for the build.
 Defaults to MSVC on Windows and Clang on non-Windows.
 - CMakeCompilerMajorVersion (optional)
   - The major version of the compiler to use.
-Ignored on VS generators.
+Ignored on the MSVC toolchain.
 - CMakeCompilerMinorVersion (optional)
   - The minor version of the compiler to use.
-Ignored on VS generators.
+Ignored on the MSVC toolchain.
 - Configuration
   - The configuration for which to generate and build the CMake project.
 - Platform